RocketMan/zookeeper/docs/PlaylistEvents.md

 }
 ````
 ---
-Use `relationships` as illustrated above to link to a Zookeeper album.
+Use `relationships` as illustrated above to link to a Zookeeper Online album.
 The album id is the tag number.

 Linking in this way places a hyperlink in your playlist to the
-Zookeeper album.
+Zookeeper Online album.
 As well, it ensures the spin counts toward charting,
 if the album is in the A-File.

 **Tip:** If you link to an album in this way, you need supply only the